 Berdella accepted a deal where he pleaded guilty and revealed everything about the vile murders in exchange for life without parole, avoiding the death penalty.

-Now that you’ve read about Robert Berdella, check out the gruesome tale of the unsolved Hinterkaifeck Murders.
+Now that you’ve read about Robert Berdella, “The Kansas City Butcher,” check out the gruesome tale of the unsolved Hinterkaifeck Murders.
 Then, read the story of serial killer Edmund Kemper, whose story is almost too gross to be real.